michael-steinert-repository/KubernetesEssentials/README.md

 - A Service allows to interact with Pods in a Deployment without Port-Forwarding or knowing their IP Addresses
 - The IP Address of a Service does not change - it is a stable IP Address
 - A Service has a stable IP Address, DNS Name and Port
+- It provides a Service Discovery for Application to locate each other on a Network

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29623199/209472908-0cb1c1ad-0f53-4774-9ffa-d03180b796df.png" alt="Service" width="75%"/>